Dr. Mel Levine - All Kinds of Learning

 You know what?
 I promise you, five or six years from now there's going to be a spate of studies contradicting everything they've found.
 That's not to blame them or criticize them.
 That's just the way medical progress and scientific progress work.
 But you don't say that in front of a congressional committee.

-David Boulton: It's the Sufi elephant story.
+David Boulton: It’s the the blind men and the elephant story.

 Dr. Mel Levine: Yes.